zhu-chen/duckov-FishSeller/README.md

 - 若你修改了场景名，请调整代码中对 `Base_SceneV2` 的判断
 - 本 Mod参考官方示例与第三方 SuperPerkShop 的实现思路，尽量不破坏原有商店与存档逻辑

+6)未来更新方向
+- 调整更合适的售货机位置
+- 在游戏内提供配置界面（无需改代码）

-6) 鸣谢 /参考
+7) 鸣谢 /参考
 - 官方 MOD 示例: https://github.com/xvrsl/duckov_modding
 - SuperPerkShop（Lexcellent）: https://github.com/Lexcellent/SuperPerkShop
 - 鱼类 ID参考: https://wiki.biligame.com/duckov/%E5%88%86%E7%B1%BB:%E9%B1%BC

 ---

 English

 1) Overview
-This mod adds a “Fish Seller” merchant by cloning an in-base vending machine so you can buy all fish items directly.
+This mod clones a vending machine in the base and adds a dedicated merchant "fish_seller" so you can buy fish items directly.

-- Configurable stock and price factor
+- Configurable stock cap and price factor
 - Integrates with the in-game shop UI, purchase flow, and save system

 2) Installation
+1. Build from source
  - Open the project in your IDE (targeting .NET Standard2.1)
  - Build the project (Project name: `FishSeller`) to produce the DLL
-- Place the built DLL into the game’s Mods folder (or follow the official modding guide)
+ - Package the DLL as a complete mod and place it into the game’s `Mods` folder (follow the official modding guide; for icons/metadata, refer to the `FishSeller/` folder in this repo)
-- Launch the game
+2. Direct use
+ - Download `FishSeller.zip` from Releases or from the project directory and extract it
+ - Copy the extracted folder into the game’s `Mods` directory (create it if it doesn’t exist)

 3) How to use
 - Enter the base scene (sample logic targets `Base_SceneV2` by default)
-- A cloned vending machine named `FishSaleMachine` will appear (offset from the original `SaleMachine`)
+- A cloned vending machine named `FishSaleMachine` will appear (based on `SaleMachine`, offset along the X axis)
 - Interact with it to purchase fish from merchant `fish_seller`

 4) Configuration (edit in source code)
 - File: `ref.cs` (namespace `FishSeller`, class `ModBehaviour`)
- - `FishTypeIds`: All fish TypeIDs (pre-filled; adjust freely)
+ - `FishTypeIds`: All fish TypeIDs (pre-filled; adjust as needed)
  - `DefaultMaxStock`: Default stock (prefers item `MaxStackCount` when `UsePrefabMaxStack=true`)
  - `BuyPriceFactor`: Price factor (final price = base value * factor)
- - `UsePrefabMaxStack`: Use item `MaxStackCount` as stock cap if available
+ - `UsePrefabMaxStack`: Use item `MaxStackCount` as stock cap when available
  - `PlaceOffset`: Position offset for the cloned `FishSaleMachine`

 5) Compatibility & Notes
 - Target Framework: .NET Standard2.1
 - If your scene name differs, update the `Base_SceneV2` check accordingly
-- The implementation follows the official sample and SuperPerkShop approach and aims not to break existing shop/save logic
+- Implementation follows the official sample and SuperPerkShop approach to avoid breaking existing shop/save logic

+6) Roadmap
+- Improve the vending machine placement
+- Provide in-game configuration UI (no code edits required)

-6) Credits / References
+7) Credits / References
 - Official mod sample: https://github.com/xvrsl/duckov_modding
 - SuperPerkShop (Lexcellent): https://github.com/Lexcellent/SuperPerkShop
 - Fish IDs reference: https://wiki.biligame.com/duckov/%E5%88%86%E7%B1%BB:%E9%B1%BC